es-cloud-consulting/terraform/README.md

 # terraform

-## Create AWS EC2 with SSH access  with Terraform
+## Create AWS EC2 with SSH access with Terraform Cloud